Wills, Trusts & Probate

 The Proof is in Our Performance

-Without a living will, your healthcare providers and family members may face uncertainty about your treatment preferences if you become incapacitated.
-This can lead to disagreements and delays in medical decisions.
-In California, the absence of a living will means decisions may default to your appointed healthcare agent or, if none exists, to family members or the court.
-Having a living will helps ensure your wishes are known and respected, providing clarity and peace of mind.
+Without a living will, healthcare providers and family members may lack clear guidance about your treatment preferences if you become incapacitated.
+This can lead to uncertainty, delays in decision-making, and possible disagreements among loved ones.
+In California, decisions may default to an appointed agent under a durable power of attorney for healthcare or, if none exists, to family members or the court when conflicts arise.
+Having a living will reduces the burden on family members and provides direct instruction for clinicians, helping ensure your wishes are followed and reducing the likelihood of contested decisions during emotionally difficult moments.

 Leave a Reply